idvorkin/idvorkin.github.io/_d/manager_theory_and_practice.md

 - First experiments in tech and market
 - Find the first wins to tune
 - Build out early roadmap and product.
-- Continous improvement as people join.
+- Continuous improvement as people join.

 ### Why is management attractive to you?